nova0821/iotjs-wiki/Governance.md

 #### Revocation of Committers/Maintainers Status

 A Maintainer or a Committer who intentionally abused his review privilege may have it temporarily suspended on the request of other Committers or Maintainers.
 Committers and Maintainers not including the person under consideration should discuss on the revocation of the person.
 If consensus cannot be reached, Maintainers will make the decision by voting.

+#### Steering Committee

+_Steering Committee_ oversees and guides the progress of IoT.js project.

+The Steering Committee have the following responsibilities:

+* responsibility to oversee the health of the project community.
+* responsibility to oversee and facilitate the development of the IoT.js source code under the governance rules of the IoT.js Open Source project.
+* responsibility to guide and direct the development towards goals.
+* responsibility to sets the goals and roadmap for the project

 ## Decision Making Process